The Boy, the Mole, the Fox and the Horse: Animated adaptation

 In October 2022, it was announced that the book was being adapted as an animated short film, directed by Peter Baynton and Mackesy, story adapted by Jon Croker and Mackesy, co-produced by Cara Speller, J. J. Abrams, and Hannah Minghella.
 The film was co-executive produced by Woody Harrelson with Jude Coward Nicoll voicing the boy, Tom Hollander as the mole, Idris Elba as the fox, and Gabriel Byrne as the horse.
 Isobel Waller-Bridge composed the short's soundtrack.
 The short aired on BBC One and streamed on iPlayer on 24 December 2022.
 Additionally it premiered on Apple TV+ as an Apple Original Film on 25 December 2022 outside the United Kingdom.
 The film won the Best Animated Short Film Academy Award on 12 March 2023.

 In popular culture

 In 2022 the BBC made a documentary about Mackesy, the book, and the making of the film, titled "Charlie Mackesy: The Boy, the Mole, the Fox, the Horse and Me".
 It featured contributions from Bear Grylls, a childhood friend of Mackesy.

+Sequel/Continuation

+In October 2025 a new book was released: Always Remember: The Boy, the Mole, the Fox, the Horse and the Storm (2025).
+This continued the story of the four main characters from the first book.
+The book was highly acclaimed and quickly became a bestseller in a number of countries.